shsagir/play-area-sync/docs/mysql.md

 $ mysql -h127.0.0.1 -P13306 -u{{app-name}} -p {{app-name}} < dump.sql
 ```

-If you see a connection error with the first command, please troubleshoot your
+If you see a connection error with the first command, please troubleshoot your connection.

 ### Using MySQL Workbench (GUI)